paulross/skiplist/docs/source/performance.rst

 Here are several performance measurements when ``SKIPLIST_THREAD_SUPPORT`` is defined:

-* A SkipList in a single threaded environment.
+* A multi-threaded capable SkipList in a single threaded environment.
-* A SkipList in a multi threaded environment where threads vie for the same SkipList.
+* A multi-threaded capable SkipList in a multi threaded environment where threads vie for the same SkipList.

 To explore this we create a task that is to insert a unique double into an empty SkipList 2**14 (16384) times and then remove that number one by one to empty the SkipList.
 This task typically takes 18 ms (around 1 us per insert+remove).